Skip to main content

 If someone is injured in such a way that immediate, significant wounds are suffered, or wounds that are never expected to fully heal, medical journals and legal cases will refer to them as catastrophic injuries.
 It is not uncommon for someone who is catastrophically injured to become disabled for life or debilitated for many years, depending on the injury.
 However, there is nothing about a catastrophic injury’s definition that makes them rare, and many are actually unfortunately common.

-Different examples of catastrophic injuries include:
+Different types of catastrophic injuries include:

 • Spinal cord injuries that cause paralysis or chronic pain.